 Trip No. 3 Reverse Direction

 You’re ready to head back from the University of Montreal.
 But before heading back to Place d’Armes, you also want to visit the Biosphere in Parc Jean-Drapeau.
-Thus, you must take the Blue Line towards Snowdon then transfer to the Orange Line.
+Thus, you must take the Blue Line towards Snowdon and transfer to the Orange Line.
 Take the Orange Line towards Montmorency but disembark again at Berri-UQAM station.
-From there, take the Yellow Line in the only direction it departs.
+From there, take the Yellow Line, the only direction it departs.
 Your station at Jean-Drapeau is just a single stop away.
 Not to be overlooked is St. Joseph’s Oratory, between the University and the Snowdon station.
 In this case, you will deboard at the Côte-des-Neiges Metro station.

 Related: Alexandria, Virginia Public Transportation